Nuclei-Software/nuclei-tool-guide/source/overview/intro.rst

 **Nuclei QEMU** is built on QEMU project, adding Nuclei N/NX/UX RISC-V processor support, which works with Nuclei SDK and Nuclei Linux SDK.

+**Nuclei Model** uses spike as the RISC-V ISA simulator and adds support for Nuclei's N/NX/UX RISC-V processors, it supports near cycle-level simulation and SystemC TLM 2.0 Nuclei EvalSoC modeling.

 .. note::